How AI in transportation can improve our everyday lives

 Conclusion

-AI in the transportation sector can improve everyday life in many ways, starting from more comfortable and convenient traffic management and passenger safety to carbon emissions reduction.
+Artificial intelligence in the transportation sector can improve everyday life in many ways, starting from more comfortable and convenient traffic management and passenger safety to carbon emissions reduction.
 AI capabilities allow us to process complex data and to automate time-consuming tasks, such as continuous monitoring of traffic flow.
 Hence, road users can be sure that traffic is observed with super-human attention to prevent problems and enhance safety.

 In the aviation industry, AI-powered systems, by identifying hidden patterns in traffic data based on bad weather and delay prediction, can increase revenue generation via smart fleet management.